Becoming Aware of Your Inner Genius and Why All The Experiences You’ve Had are Ultimately “On the Way”

 You may not know this about me – I didn’t have what some would perceive to be an easy start to life

 When I was born in 1954, my arm and leg on the left side of my body were turned inward.
 So, from the age of about age one and a half, I needed to wear clunky, heavy braces on my left arm and leg that made me do a Forrest Gump-type of walk.
 I also had a speech impediment and when I was nearly 7 I was told that I was never going to be able to read or write properly.
-In fact, my parents and I were told by my first-grade teacher that I would never amount to very much at all.
+In fact, my parents and I were told by my first-grade teacher that I would never amount to very much at all as I was no genius.

 I left home at the age of 13, left school at the age of 14, lived on the streets for a while (which I like to think of as my first steps in becoming an entrepreneur), before hitchhiking from Texas to California and eventually flying to Hawaii so I could spend all my time surfing.
 Then, when I was 17, I almost died of strychnine and cyanide poisoning with side effects that resulted in me being unable to fully breathe and ending up unconscious.
-A woman who found my in my tent helped rehydrate me and took me to a health food store where I noticed a flyer about a special guest speaker who was scheduled to address a group of yoga students that week.
+A woman who found me in my tent helped rehydrate me and took me to a health food store where I noticed a flyer about a special guest speaker who was scheduled to address a group of yoga students that week.
 That speaker was Paul C. Bragg, and I can still remember what he said that night that just inspired me.
+If you prefer to watch the video on Finding your Genius, click below. ↓

 In brief, Paul said this: